Jimmy-2/RedditSnapshots/README.md

 # RedditSnapshots - Save your favorite posts to read them even when offline or when they get deleted!
+(WIP)